ajktown/.github/pull_request_template.md

 # Background
 TODO: Write the background.
+Why did you made such a PR?
 If you have an issue related to it, you can simply put the URL

-## TODOs
-- [ ] TODO: Write your TODOs.
-- [ ] TODO: If your issue has TODOs, please copy appropriate ones here.

 ## Checklist Before PR Review
 - [ ] The following has been handled:
   -  `Draft` is set for this PR
   - `Title` is checked
   - `Background` is filled
-  - `TODOs` are filled
   - `Assignee` is set
   - `Labels` are set
   - `development` is linked if related issue exists